-Students whose cumulative GPA falls below 70 percent in allied health or below 2.0 in business or technical programs are notified that they are being placed on academic probation, which will begin at the start of the next term.
+Students whose cumulative GPA falls below 70 percent in allied health or below 2.0 in business programs are notified that they are being placed on academic probation, which will begin at the start of the next term.
 Students on academic probation are considered to be making satisfactory academic progress.

 Each module is a grading period.
-Allied health program modules are four weeks in length, technical program modules are five weeks for the day schedule and seven weeks for the evening schedule.
+Allied health program modules are four weeks in length.
 Students will receive grade/progress reports following the end of each module.